10 Tips When Caring for a Senior Dog

 10 Tips for Caring for a Senior Dog

-1. Consider Your Dog’s Diet.
+caring for a senior dog1.
+Consider Your Dog’s Diet.
 Senior dogs are less active, and therefore you should avoid feeding them a diet with large amounts of calories.
-This will help prevent your dog from gaining extra weight that could lead to many health problems.
-Talk to your vet so you can understand the right diet for your aging dog.

 2. Exercise Your Senior Dog Appropriately.
 Exercise is a great way to keep your senior dog lean and maintain a healthy body.
 Just like people, as dogs age, they are unable to perform certain physical activities as they used to do when they were young.
-But exercises remain an important aspect of their health and well-being.

 Therefore, you should involve your dog in certain physical exercises.
 But you should tailor the exercises to the individual needs of your dog.